manasesortez/auth-firebase/README.md

 # bussiness App
-that is a project example created in reactjs for understand about firebase + react js
+that is a project example created in reactjs for understand about API Spring Boot Java + MySQL + React js